ibm-cloud-docs/apps/reqnsi.md

 	OK
 	```

-You can now configure your application to use the external resources.
+You can now configure your application to use the external services.
 For information on how to configure your application to interact with a service, see [Configuring your application to interact with a service](#config){: new_window}.